When we leave for work in the morning, the first thing most of us do is make sure the doors are securely locked.

 Ransomware is a particularly destructive type of malware that encrypts a victim's files or locks them out of their system, demanding payment (usually in cryptocurrency) for the files to be returned.
 However, paying the ransom does not guarantee that the files will be released.

-A data breach occurs when unauthorized individuals gain access to sensitive information.
-Cybercriminals use a variety of tactics—including hacking, phishing, malware, or exploiting weaknesses in cybersecurity systems - to steal valuable data such as financial records, trade secrets, personal details, and even intellectual property.
+A data breach occurs when unauthorised individuals gain access to sensitive information.
+Cybercriminals use a variety of tactics—including hacking, phishing, malware, or exploiting weaknesses in cyber security systems - to steal valuable data such as financial records, trade secrets, personal details, and even intellectual property.

 In September 2022, a data breach at Starbucks Singapore exposed the personal details of over 300,000 customers.
 According to Channel NewsAsia, the breach occurred due to a set of administrative credentials being shared on a Google Sheet.
 These credentials were later exploited by a third party, who used them to gain access to customer data, which was subsequently sold on the black market.